pedrotaucce/new_adenomera_AF/README.md

 In the files 'POMC_phased_out.fasta' and 'RAG_phased_out.fasta' you will find the output matriced from phasing algorithm used in haplotype natworks building.

-## Command line arguments for each of the software
+## Command line arguments for each software
 ### MAFFT
 #### Coding gene fragments
 `